Athlon007/Leomard/CONTRIBUTING.md

 ## Conclusion

 Thank you for reading this, and thank you for contributing to this project!
 If you have any questions, feel free to open an issue, or contact me via email: [mail@kfigura.nl](mail@kfigura.nl)

+## Legal

+This project is bound to laws of the Netherlands.
+Any disputes will be settled in the court of the Netherlands.